ajosedev/home/content/til/code-snippets/index.md

 date: "2019-03-20"
 ---

-How to have code snippets in excerpts of blog posts using `gatsby-starter-blog`.
+How to use code snippets in excerpts of blog posts, using `gatsby-starter-blog`.

 ```html
 <code>